There are still so many places in Thailand that see only few foreign visitors despite their huge cultural and historical significance.

 The best option for hip and comfy indoor partying is definitely Wood Stock bar with its funky 60s and 70s era furniture and live music daily from 9:30pm.
 They also got two TV screens showing live sports, Thai food and pretty hot local Chang Export, Tiger and Heineken beer-girls.
 It’s just a 5-7 min walk from the train station, you’ll pass a typical Thai snooker bar.

-If you cross the Naresuan bridge you find two more places built right in the river.
-One is called Sabai boat (though it was closed when I was there) and the other one Calito, that’s where I had quite an awesome time.
+If you cross the Naresuan Bridge you find two more places built right in the river.
+One is called Sabai Boat (though it was closed when I was there) and the other one Calito, that’s where I had quite an awesome time.

 This place has live music (Thai rock and pop songs) and some of the most beautiful girls in Phitsanulok, hanging out with their friends.
 Yes, it is that kind of typical Thai place where most of the people sit together chatting in groups and sip their whiskey with soda and ice, but it’s not like in some places of RCA in Bangkok for example where it’s hard to get in touch with them.

-Most of the locals there are pretty easy going, but you should do the first move and talk with them, don’t just expect they invite you to sit and drink with them straight away.
+Most of the locals there are pretty easy going, but you should do the first move and talk to them, don’t just expect they invite you to sit and drink with them straight away.